cloudbase/garm-provider-aws/README.md

             "type": "string",
             "description": "The name of the Key Pair to use for the instance."
         },
+        "iops": {
+            "type": "integer",
+            "description": "The number of IOPS (Input/Output Operations Per Second) to provision for the volume.
+Only valid for volume_type=io1."
+        },
+        "throughput": {
+            "type": "integer",
+            "description": "The throughput (MiB/s) to provision for the volume.
+Only valid for volume_type=gp3."
+        },
+        "volume_size": {
+            "type": "integer",
+            "description": "The size of the volume, in GiB.
+Default: 8."
+        },
+        "volume_type": {
+            "type": "string",
+            "description": "The volume type.
+Default: gp2."
+        },
         "security_group_ids": {
             "type": "array",
             "description": "The security groups IDs to associate with the instance.
 Default: Amazon EC2 uses the default security group.",